jakobjpeters/Typstry.jl/docs/src/tutorials/interface.md

 ## Guidelines

-While implementing the interface only requires implementing two methods, it may be more challenging to determine how a Julia value should be represented in a Typst source file and its corresponding compiled document.
+While implementing the interface only requires two methods, it may be more challenging to determine how a Julia value should be represented in a Typst source file and its corresponding compiled document.
 Julia and Typst are distinct languages that differ in both syntax and semantics,